 Ever fantasized about how the world would without humans?
 It’s an eery yet fascinating concept and it’s one that has been done to death through countless hollywood flicks and video games.
-But nonetheless, it’s something that the general public has seemingly latched on to in the recent years.
+But nonetheless, it’s something that a lot of people wonder about.
+Myself included :)

 This tutorial hones in on that exact topic by showing you how to create a decaying, neglected warehouse that has been overtaken by natural elements.